ec-miller/udacity-react-neighborhood-map/README.md

 # Neighborhood Map React App
 ### Udacity Front-End Web Developer Nanodegree program

 This app is Project 7 in the Udacity Front-End Web Developer Nanodegree program.
-In this project we were tasked creating an SPA in react that displays a map of an interesting neighborhood.
+In this project we were tasked with creating an SPA in React that displays a map of an interesting neighborhood.
 The neighborhood I chose is Europe.
-In the app I display a number of locations that I have visited in Europe using the Google Maps Javascript API.
-The app allows you to click on location markers to display images source from the Flickr API.
-A sidebar allows users to filter the list of locations and select from their filtered list.
+Using the Google Maps Javascript API, I display a number of locations that I have visited in Europe.
+The app allows you to click on location markers to display images sourced via the Flickr API.
+A sidebar allows users to filter the list of locations and select from the filtered list.
 Enjoy exploring Europe!

 ### How to Use